hacksu/HTML5APIs-Workshop/README.md

 This is a JavaScript API that allows developers to launch their web page into full screen in the browser, depending on user approval.
 This API comes in really handy for making games on the web.

-First let's add a button to our HTML document for the user to enter full screen mode.
+First let's add a button to our HTML document inside the body tag for the user to enter full screen mode.
 Add the following code to our index.html file.

     <button onclick="launchFullScreen()">Launch Full Screen</button>